stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 possibly stay another night.
 Mrs. Ward allowed the man to depart, but she did not value his statement highly.
-To fancy Charles in a savage state that night was quite ridiculous, for as long as she had remained awake she had heard faint sounds from the laboratory above; sounds as if of sobbing and pacing, and of a sighing which told only of despair&rsquo;s profoundest depths.
+To fancy Charles in a savage state that night was quite ridiculous, for as long as she had remained awake she had heard faint sounds from the laboratory above; sounds as if of sobbing and pacing, and of a sighing which told only of despair's profoundest depths.
 Mrs.
 Ward had grown used to listening for sounds in the night, for the mystery of her son was fast driving all else from her mind.